david-wang-0/temporal-planning-certification-experiments/Readme.md

-# This Readme and artifact
+# This Artifact

 This is the artifact for the paper: "Formally Verified Certification of Unsolvability of Temporal Planning Problems"

+This artifact contains:
+- An appendix to our paper.
+- The grounded PDDL domains and instances used in our benchmarks in: `sources/temporal-planning-certification/examples`
+- The code for our verified encoder and instructions to build it in: `sources/temporal-planning-certification`
+- An [index file](sources/temporal-planning-certification/Index.thy), which can be navigated to find locales, theorems, lemmas, and definitions from our paper.
+    - Follow the instructions in[`sources/temporal-planning-certification/Readme.md`](sources/temporal-planning-certification/Readme.md)

+# This Readme

 This `README` contains information regarding:
 - The software used and how to build it from sources when necessary.
 - The sources of code and programs used.

-This artifact contains:
-- An appendix to our paper.
-- The grounded PDDL domains and instances used in our benchmarks in: : `sources/temporal-planning-certification/examples`
-- The code for our verified encoder and instructions to build it in: `sources/temporal-planning-certification`

 ## We have taken some code from
 The code to create PDDL instances is taken from and changed:  https://es-static.fbk.eu/people/amicheli/resources/aaai22/